 Ah Japan.
 If you’re headed there you’re in for a treat: the shrines, the gardens, the cherry blossom, the pure headiness of Tokyo.
 It’s like nothing I’ve ever experienced before and is an overwhelming sensory overload.
-As a Westerner, to go is to experience another way of life and is truly a fascinating adventure.
+As a Westerner, to go is to experience another way of life.
+It’s truly a fascinating adventure.

-As with many things however, when it comes to how to eat vegan in Japan the devil is in the detail.
-Dishes that look innocent enough can often contain dashi (a seasoning made from fish) or broth made from meat, which to many Japanese won’t be considered as being non-vegetarian.
+When it comes to learning how to eat vegan in Japan however, the devil is in the detail.
+Dishes that look innocent enough can often contain dashi (a seasoning made from fish) or broth made from meat.
+To many Japanese these ingredients won’t be considered as being non-vegetarian.
 This is largely because the concept of being plant-based hasn’t really hit Japan fully yet in the way that it has in Europe and North America.
 Whilst there are definitely some excellent options for vegan dining in the larger cities, in smaller towns it can be very challenging trying to find food if you don’t speak the language.

 Don’t despair however!
 There are ways to maintain a vegan diet while in this gorgeous country, and with plant-based diets becoming more and more popular new restaurants are opening up all the time.
 Scroll down for my top tips on how to eat vegan in Japan.

 If you’re plantbased, there are three things I strongly recommend doing when travelling to Japan: